Mordell-Weil group as Galois modules: The Galois module structure of Mordell-Weil groups

 Note that we expect that a positive proportion of elliptic curves $E/k$ should satisfy the hypothesis in the theorem.
 It is important to emphasis that this results is weaker than Theorem~9.21 in~\cite{mazur_rubin_ds} in the sense that we restrict to curves of rank $0$ and prime degree, but more general in other aspects.

-\begin{proof} By Proposition~\ref{cyclic_items_prop}~\ref{pp2_item}, we only need to show that $D_{K/k}$ is trivial for a positive proportion of $K$.
-To avoid the conductor of $K$ being divisible by bad primes is no problem for this.
-A positive proportion of $K$ have the property that all primes $v$ with $p\mid c_v$ split in $K/k$.
-Since the Galois group of $K\bigl(E[p]\bigr)/k$ contains $\SL_2(\FF_p)$ there is a positive proportion of places $v$ of good reduction such that $\lvert\tilde E(\FF_v)\rvert$ is not divisible by $p$ by Chebotarev's density theorem.
-Therefore for a positive proportion of extensions $K/k$, we can avoid that it is ramified at places with $p\mid \#\tilde E(\FF_v)$. \end{proof}
+Our proof imitates closely their work and one could also use their Section~11 to obtain a quantitative result.